Skip to Content

 The plan was made, but Grant had an upcoming treatment of chemo and surgery to get through and recover from, so the date wasn’t set.

-Later in the year, Mary reached out to Grant, “I called him to talk about coming to an annual event we host for our patients, and he told me he’d be there, but he added ‘when are we going to sky dive?’”
-After looking at a calendar, Mary knew just the right time that would allow Grant time to heal and be perfect timing to celebrate his strength in fighting cancer: July—Sarcoma Awareness Month.
+Later in the year, Mary reached out to Grant, “I called him to talk about coming to an annual event we host for our patients, and he told me he’d be there, but he added ‘When are we going to sky dive?’”
+After looking at a calendar, Mary knew just the right time that would allow Grant time to heal and be perfect timing to celebrate his strength in fighting cancer: July — Sarcoma Awareness Month.

 Mary poses for the camera mid-air during her first skydive (tandem with an instructor).